ttiyee/aln/README.md

 #aln
 ##automatic symlink
-Link contents of 'folder_a' with symlinks to same path files in 'folder_b'.
+Mirror contents of 'source' with symlinks to 'destination'.